Greenhouse Gas Tracking

 Tracking its emissions will allow the GNWT to assess its progress towards achieving its greenhouse gas reduction targets.

 Environment and Climate Change Canada collects and reports greenhouse gas emissions for all provinces and territories in Canada.

-The NWT accounts for a very small portion (generally less than 0.2 percent) of Canada’s total annual greenhouse gas emissions.
+The NWT accounts for a very small portion of Canada’s total annual greenhouse gas emissions.
 Due to this small total carbon footprint, the yearly variation in emissions levels are very sensitive to a number of factors, rising and falling depending on the use of off-road diesel for large construction projects or the utilization of aviation fuel for mining exploration or fighting wildfires.
 Changes in these activities can noticeably alter the total greenhouse gas emissions of the NWT.

 Despite the NWT’s low total greenhouse gas emissions, per capita emissions for the NWT are well above the national average.
 Higher per capita emissions are due to long distances between communities, an energy-intensive resource industry and long, cold winters.